Silicon Valley’s psychedelic wonder drug is almost here

 That goes against prevailing wisdom, which says that the trip is the thing that cures.
 People who have used ibogaine and other psychedelics to rid themselves of their addiction say it’s the mystical transcendence of the high that triggers them to kick their habit.
 Carine McLaughlin, who participated in a study at Johns Hopkins testing the effects of psilocybin on addiction, says it was the phantasmagoria of looming clouds that made her feel the weight of her nicotine addiction.
 “The ceiling of this room were clouds, like heavy rain clouds and gradually they were lowering and I felt like I was suffocating,” McLaughlin explained in an interview on 60 Minutes.

 Roland Griffiths, who lead the study and is the founding director of the Johns Hopkins Center on Psychedelic and Consciousness Research, supports the idea that hallucinations play a significant role in patient recovery.
-“They come to a profound shift of world view, essentially a shift in a sense of self,” Griffiths said on the same segment.
-“Their world view changes and they are less identified with this self narrative—people might use the term ego—and that creates a sense of freedom.”
+“They come to a profound shift of worldview, essentially a shift in a sense of self,” Griffiths said on the same segment.
+“Their worldview changes and they are less identified with this self narrative—people might use the term ego—and that creates a sense of freedom.”

 JR Rahn

-I turned to him and I said, ‘Cause some of us actually have to go to work.’”
+I turned to him and I said, ‘Because some of us actually have to go to work.’”

-But to Rahn’s point, this nirvana comes at a cost: inebriation.
+But to Rahn’s point, this nirvana comes at a cost: intoxication.
 Rahn recounts a conversation he had with Dennis McKenna, who is known, along with his brother, for writing the how-to book on growing magic mushrooms. “[McKenna] was saying, ‘Why would you want to micro-dose?’
 And I was like, ‘What do you mean?’
 He’s like, ‘There’s just such a great other world waiting for you on the other side of a macro-dose.’
-And I turned to him and I said, ‘Cause some of us actually have to go to work.'”
+And I turned to him and I said, ‘Because some of us actually have to go to work.'”

 This attitude is reflective of that infamous persona in Silicon Valley: the micro-doser.
-While the original American psychonauts were dancing in Golden Gate park with flowers in their hair listening to “Lucy in the Sky with Diamonds,” today’s psychonauts look down at the very same park from their corner offices in the sky.
+While the original American psychonauts danced in Golden Gate Park’s tall grasses with flowers in their hair, today’s psychonauts sit in corner offices of buildings that scrape against marmalade skies.
 The micro-doser doesn’t have time for an eight-hour-long trip.
 They have businesses to scale.

-Rather than swallowing small tabs of 50 to 150 micrograms of LSD, micro-dosers take five to 10 microgram doses every three to four days, per the instruction of James Fadiman, widely considered the father of micro-dosing.
+Rather than swallowing small tabs of 50 to 150 micrograms of LSD, micro-dosers take 5 to 10 microgram doses every three to four days, per the instruction of James Fadiman, widely considered the father of micro-dosing.
 Instead of making the contours of objects melt or conjuring colors that don’t exist, these minuscule amounts render the world in a more saturated tones.
 “Basically the world looks the way it normally does, maybe a little clearer, as if when you first get a new prescription of glasses and everything looks a little brighter and the edges are a little crisper and you function better,” Fadiman explained on a podcast in 2016.

-While there is certain comedy to the idea that tech executives are downing psychedelics as some kind of ultimate brain performance hack, this trend may also be helping to wipe away the grungy sheen that has obscured psychedelics for decades.
+While there is a certain comedy to the idea that tech executives are downing psychedelics as some kind of ultimate brain performance hack, this trend may also be helping to wipe away the grungy sheen that has obscured psychedelics for decades.
 In addition to helping them focus, micro-dosing has helped this moneyed group wean themselves off of stimulants like Adderall and Ritalin, which may also bring more funding to the table.

 The micro-doser doesn’t have time for an eight-hour-long trip.
 They have businesses to scale.